Why Beijing Lhasa Train is recommended?

 1. Take a flight to Tibet

 Taking a flight to Lhasa is very convenient.
-There are usally about 3 direct flights and several connecting flights between Bejing and Lhasa each day.
-It takes about 4.5 to 8 hours to get to Lhasa Gongga Airport.
-You can book the flights several months befor your trip to get to cheaper price.
+There are usually more than 5 direct flights and several connecting flights between Beijing and Lhasa each day.
+It takes about 4.5 hours to get to Lhasa Gongga Airport.
+You can book the flights several months before your trip to get a lower price.
 But the flights are usually very expensive during tourism peak seasons (May to October).

 (The above flight info is just for reference only.
-You can contact us for the updated flight schedules, ticket availabilities, price and other info.)
+You can check the official website for the updated flight schedules, ticket availability, and prices.)

-2. Take Train to Tibet from other Cities
+2. Take a Train to Tibet from other Cities

-If you are not able to obtain a train ticket of Beijing to Lhasa train, you can take a train from Chengdu, Chongqing and Shanghai.
-You can also enlarge your choices to Lanzhou and Xining.
-These two cities operate two exclusive trains Z917 (Lanzhou to Lhasa) and Z6801 (Xining to Lhasa).
-At the same time, trains from Beijing, Shanghai, Guangzhou, Chongqing will also make stops at Lanzhou and Xining.
+If you are not able to obtain a train ticket of Beijing to Lhasa train, you can take a train from Chengdu, Chongqing, Shanghai, or Guangzhou.
+You can also expand your options by choosing Lanzhou or Xining as transfer hubs.
+Xining has a dedicated train Z9817 running directly to Lhasa.
+Meanwhile, trains bound for Lhasa from Beijing, Shanghai, Guangzhou, and Chongqing all stop at Lanzhou and Xining.